-If you’re one of the 85% of men globally who are affected by hair loss, you’ve probably heard of an array of products that claim to prevent baldness [1].
-Although male pattern baldness is something that most men will have to deal with at some point, there are ways to minimise hair loss or encourage your hair to grow back.
+If you’re one of the 85% of men globally who are affected by hair loss, you’ve probably heard of an array of products that claim to prevent baldness and promote healthy hair growth [1].
+Although male pattern baldness is something that most men will have to deal with at some point, there are ways to minimise hair loss and/or stimulate hair growth.

-Finasteride is one of the most popular products among men.
-It’s an oral treatment used for men who are experiencing hair thinning or balding.
+Finasteride is one of the most popular products among men for treating hair loss.
+It’s an oral and topical hair loss treatment which can be used for men who are experiencing hair thinning or balding.

-If you don’t want to take Finasteride, or haven’t experienced any improvements when using it, you may be looking for some alternatives to Finasteride you can use instead.
+If you don’t want to take Finasteride for hair loss, or if you haven’t experienced any improvements when using it, you may be looking for some alternative hair loss treatments to Finasteride you can use instead.
 In this article, we’ll be talking about the Finasteride alternatives you can use to counteract male pattern baldness.

-Finasteride is an oral drug often prescribed to men who are suffering from hair thinning, hair loss, and baldness.
+Finasteride can come as either an oral drug or in topical form.
+Oral Finasteride comes in two strengths: 1 mg Finasteride and 5mg Finasteride.
+5mg Finasteride is used to treat an enlarged prostate due to Benign Prostatic Hyperplasia (BHP) where as the lower dosage of Finasteride is usually prescribed to men who are suffering from hair thinning, hair loss, and baldness.
 It’s normally available on private prescription, as it’s not currently available under the NHS as a hair loss treatment.

 Finasteride is an effective treatment to prevent hair loss, with many studies presenting impressive results.
 In one study, up to 80% of test subjects noted an improvement in hair loss [2].
 In another, it was found that after taking Finasteride for two years, 83% of men experienced increased hair growth [3].